Understanding Sexual Assault on Campus

 With the right help, there are ways to cope with these aftereffects.
-Due to the often serious degree of trauma that comes with an attack, it is extremely important for victims of sexual assault to seek professional help.
-Victims might not feel like they need counseling; however, the emotional and mental fallout can manifest suddenly, especially during periods of high stress.
+Due to the often serious degree of trauma that comes with an attack, it is important for victims of sexual assault to seek professional help.
+Survivors might not feel like they need counseling; however, the emotional and mental fallout can manifest suddenly, especially during periods of high stress.

 App developers are creating innovative ways for students to reach safety in risky situations.
 Load some of these tools onto your smartphone so you can quickly communicate with emergency contacts if you feel threatened or unsafe.

-The American Association of University Women has created this resource to help faculty and campus staff lead student discussions on sexual violence prevention.
+The American Association of University Women created this resource to help faculty and campus staff lead student discussions on sexual violence prevention.